TAMM: Tensor Algebra for Many-body Methods: TAMM FRAMEWORK

 Lines 10--12 show the construction of \code{TiledIndexSpace} objects that represent a sliced index space that is used in tensor construction to have a blocked structure.
 Tiling can be applied as a fixed size (i.e., line 10) or as arbitrary tile sizes with full coverage of the index space (i.e., line 11).
-Finally, lines 15--17 in Figure~\ref{fig:tensor_const} show the construction of \code{Tensor} objects using tiled index spaces.
-Each \code{TiledIndexSpace} object used in tensor constructor represents a dimension in constructed tensors.
-In this example, tensor \code{A} is a $30 \times 20$ matrix with eight blocks as denoted by \code{tM} which consists of two tiles of sizes 10 and 20 while \code{tK} consists of four tiles of size of 5.
-While these lines constructs a tensor object, the tensor is collectively allocated by all participating compute nodes in a subsequent operation using a \boldit{scheduler}.
+Finally, lines 15--17 in Figure \ref{fig:tensor_const} show the construction of \code{Tensor} objects using tiled index spaces.
+Each \code{TiledIndexSpace} object used in the tensor constructor represents a dimension in \textblack{the} constructed tensors.
+In this example, tensor \code{A} is a $30 \times 20$ matrix with eight blocks\textblack{,} as denoted by \code{tM}\textblack{,} which consists of two tiles of sizes 10 and 20\textblack{,} while \code{tK} consists of four tiles that are size 5.
+While these lines construct a tensor object, the tensor is collectively allocated by all participating compute nodes in a subsequent operation using a \boldit{scheduler}.

-Another important concept in constructing tensor operations is \boldit{index labels} that allows to both specify the tensor operation similar to Einstein notation and provide slicing capabilities over tensors by making use of the string-based subsections of the full index space.
+Another important concept in constructing tensor operations is \boldit{index labels\textblack{,}} \textblack{which allow} specifying tensor operations in familiar mathematical notations and provide slicing capabilities over tensors by using the string-based subsections of the full index space.
 Labels are associated with \boldit{tiled index spaces} and used in the tensor operation syntax to describe the computation.
 Depending on the index spaces that the tensors are constructed on, users can specify string-based sub-spaces to define operations on different slices of the underlying allocated tensor object.
-Figure~\ref{fig:index_label} shows examples of \code{TiledIndexLabel} construction using \code{TiledIndexSpace} objects.
-While lines 1-6 constructs the labels over the full spaces, line 8 shows the label creation for the \boldit{first} portion of \code{tK} index space (see construction on Figure~\ref{fig:tensor_const} line 4).
-These sub-spaces can then be used for specifying operations over sliced portions of the full tensor as long as the index labels are from a sub-set of the original index space.
+Figure \ref{fig:index_label} shows examples of \code{TiledIndexLabel} construction using \code{TiledIndexSpace} objects.
+While lines 1-6 construct the labels over the full spaces, line 8 shows the label creation for the \boldit{first} portion of \textblack{the} \code{tK} index space (see construction on Figure \ref{fig:tensor_const} line 4).
+These sub-spaces can then be used for specifying operations over sliced portions of the full tensor as long as the index labels are from a subset of the original index space.